mcthomas/COLORFORMS/README.md

 # mcthomas.github.io
-A personal feed for my content, and a pseudo-blog: https://mcthomas.github.io
+A personal feed for my content, and a pseudo-blog

 ## Interactive Animations (select any gif)